Outreach Email Templates: The Six We Actually Use for Client Campaigns

 Browser-native voice.
 No account required.

 Six templates do most of the conversion work across our campaigns.
-The rest of the dozens we tried over 47 client engagements either underperformed, broke under volume, or got flagged as templated by editors.
+The rest of the dozens we tried across client engagements either underperformed, broke under volume, or got flagged as templated by editors.
 This post is the six we actually run today, with real subject lines, real openers, and the conversion rate each one produces.
 Use them as starting points; rewrite per client voice before sending.

 How Do Good Outreach Templates Differ from Bad Ones?